danomarr/monday-game-group/_posts/2016-02-17-the-story-so-far.md

 This was us.
 This is still us, in many ways, although I like to think we might have grown.
 But to begin in the beginning the murderous drow paladin Kaladan Brood got us all thrown in jail after slaughtering a farmstead just outside of the town of which name I still cannot remember.
 As most of the party put all their efforts into making a hasty escape the paladin was contacted by an incorporeal voice from the beyond promising a swift release from our imprisonment.
 We did not take this offer.
 Instead we faced judgement by the towns mayor, a pale, obese, and seemingly evil man, and his muscle Garrok who might be one of the scariest people alive with his floating magical sword and mind penetrating magic.

-In the end we where presented with a choice.
+In the end we were presented with a choice.
 Die or head to an underground temple a days travel away and pick the fruit of the Giltheas tree.